1. Your partner is not a mind-reader

 Taking responsibility for your well-being during a sexual encounter.
 If something feels uncomfortable or hurts, say so.
 If something is happening that you don't like, say so.
 If something is happening too fast or unsure whether you like it or not, say so.

 Don't assume that your partner will know.
 Your partner is not a mind-reader.

-Neither partner has to be overly concerned about the other because you trust that your partner will tell you if there is a problem.
+Neither partner has to be overly concerned about the other because you trust that your partner will tell you a problem.

 Commit at the beginning of the sexual relationship to speak up to yourself.

 2. Respect boundaries

 Without creating and maintaining a safe space, you cannot relax and stay curious.
 If your partner has told you that a particular activity or body part is off-limits, don't go there.
 "No" means no.

 Naturally, you are always free to renegotiate boundaries but have that conversation at another time.

 3. Communicate openly and directly

 Don't hold back or use vague language when communicating something important about your likings and preferences.To learn more, book an appointment with sexologist Christina Lindea at https://docnoor.com.